SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 > SAP BTP HANA Cloud HDI service instance

+`If you're using SQLite to run it locally, you may skip this specific part on HDI.`
-In the earlier steps, we have already deployed the SAP HANA Artifacts into SAP HANA Cloud on SAP BTP.
-By default, the name of the service instance is `sustainable-smart-factory-app-db`. <br>_Please note that on a SAP BTP trial account, the SAP HANA Cloud instance will be shut down every 24 hours, thus, do remember to start it up._ <br>Now, let's create and use the service key.
+<p>In the earlier steps, we have already deployed the SAP HANA Artifacts into SAP HANA Cloud on SAP BTP.
+By default, the name of the service instance is `sustainable-smart-factory-app-db`.
+<br><i>Please note that on a SAP BTP trial account, the SAP HANA Cloud instance will be shut down every 24 hours, thus, do remember to start it up.</i></p>

+Now, let's create and use the service key.
 ```bash
 cf create-service-key sustainable-smart-factory-app-db sustainable-smart-factory-app-db-key
 cf service-key sustainable-smart-factory-app-db sustainable-smart-factory-app-db-key
 ```

-Paste the entire payload into the **credentials** section under `hana` in the [btp-ai-core-bootcamp/src/sustainable-smart-factory-app/default-env.json](default-env.json) file.
+Copy & Paste the entire payload, replace `_REPLACE_W_HANA_SERVICE_KEY_CREDENTIALS_` in the **credentials** section under `hana` in the [btp-ai-core-bootcamp/src/sustainable-smart-factory-app/default-env.json](default-env.json) file.

 > SAP BTP Connectivity Destination service instance